Check out this article about Little Stars

 Tickets are on sale now from the City Varieties box office or online at www.cityvarieties.co.uk

-On Thursday 31st August the students of On Stage will be appearing at Scarborough Open Air Theatre, as part of a Family Fun Day.
+Last summer the students of On Stage appeared at Scarborough Open Air Theatre, as part of a Family Fun Day.
 This is your chance to see them in this amazing natural ampitheatre in Scarborough.
 They will be sharing the stage with other groups from the region, along with special guest stars.

 And as a special treat for all you Yorkshire folk - IT'S FREE !